-For fiscal 2013, our management proposed, and our compensation committee approved, an incentive compensation program consisting of (i) an annual incentive cash bonus opportunity based on the achievement in fiscal 2013 of target revenue of \$119 million and target net income target of \$3.7 million and/or (ii) long-term equity incentive compensation consisting of awards of both five year pro rata vesting non-qualified stock options and five year pro rata vesting restricted stock grants.
-Our compensation committee decided to re-implement its historical practice of granting time vesting equity awards to its NEOs in fiscal 2013 instead of the accelerated vesting stock options granted in fiscal 2012 because the compensation committee wanted to strike an appropriate balance of (i) rewarding NEOs for increasing shareholder value and (ii) motivating and retaining our NEOs while aligning their interests with our shareholders through long term equity ownership.
-The annual incentive cash bonus opportunity and the long-term equity incentive compensation for fiscal 2013 are discussed in detail below.
+For fiscal 2014, our management proposed, and our compensation committee approved, an incentive compensation program consisting of (i) an annual incentive cash bonus opportunity and (ii) long-term equity incentive compensation consisting of awards of three-year pro rata vesting restricted stock grants.
+The annual incentive cash bonus opportunity and the long-term equity incentive compensation for fiscal 2014 are discussed in detail below.

-The financial targets described above are not a prediction of how we will perform during fiscal year 2013.
+The financial targets described below are not a prediction of how we will perform during fiscal year 2014.
 The purpose of the targets is to provide appropriate financial metrics to determine amounts of compensation under our incentive compensation program.
 The targets are not intended to serve, and should not be relied upon, as guidance or any other indication of our expected future performance.